 Through PBS TeacherLine, you can choose 15-, 30-, or 45-hour courses, which are generally available for continuing education credits.
 You can even earn graduate-level credit through university partnerships.
 Each course is self-paced and can be completed around your own schedule.

 Coursera is a learning resource that partners with universities all over the world to provide free and accessible courses.
-You can find plenty of professional development courses specifically for teachers, including:
+You can find plenty of professional learning courses specifically for teachers, including:

 - Supporting Children with Difficulties in Reading and Writing